 - Any personal property you have will get taken away from you and stored until you get discharged from jail.

 - You will be allowed to make a phone call to call a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released shortly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell your story so other people can learn from your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that could help other people that get arrested get through the procedure?